arcus/education_modules/sql_basics/sql_basics.md

 Here are our (opinionated but not necessarily "right" style suggestions).
 These might not make sense right now, but once you see them in actual queries, we think you'll understand them more intuitively.

 1) **Put keywords in CAPITAL LETTERS so they stand out.**  Examples of keywords are SELECT, LIKE, AS, WHERE, JOIN, DISTINCT, MEAN, ORDER BY, and many more.
-While most code editors do a good job of color-coding these special words, you might end up seeing a SQL query in monochrome, and having keywords stand out helps you figure out where each part of your query is.
+While most code editors and SQL clients (software that lets you query a database) do a good job of color-coding these special words, you might end up seeing a SQL query in monochrome, and having keywords stand out helps you figure out where each part of your query is.

 2) **Put members of a list on separate lines.**  This usually means the list of fields you're requesting.
 Putting each item on its own line is easier on the eyes and allows for much easier cut-and-paste to rearrange things.
 It also means you have space after each item of the list to add a comment if necessary.